MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

    :::image type="content" source="./media/event-streams-source/eventstream-sources-custom-app.png" alt-text="Screenshot showing the custom app source configuration." lightbox="./media/event-streams-source/eventstream-sources-custom-app.png" :::

-3. Once the custom app is created successfully, you can view the information of the custom app such as connection string and use it in your application.
+3. Once the custom app is created successfully, you can view the information of the custom app such as **connection string** on the bottom pane.

+   The connection string is an **event hub compatible connection string** and you can use it in your application to send events to your eventstream.

    :::image type="content" source="./media/add-manage-eventstream-sources/custom-app-source-completed.png" alt-text="Screenshot showing the custom app source." lightbox="./media/add-manage-eventstream-sources/custom-app-source-completed.png" :::